MicrosoftDocs/VBA-Docs/api/Access.BoundObjectFrame.StatusBarText.md

 ## Remarks

 You set the **StatusBarText** property by using a string expression up to 255 characters long.

-> [!NOTE]
-> The length of the text you can display in the status bar depends on your computer hardware and video display.
+The length of the text that you can display in the status bar depends on your computer hardware and video display.

 You can use the **StatusBarText** property to provide specific information about a control.
 For example, when a text box has the focus, a brief instruction can tell the user what kind of data to enter.

+If you create a control by dragging a field from the field list, the value in a field's **Description** property is copied to the **StatusBarText** property.

-> [!NOTE]
+> [!TIP]
 > You can also use the **ControlTipText** property to display a ScreenTip for a control.

-If you create a control by dragging a field from the field list, the value in a field's **Description** property is copied to the **StatusBarText** property.

 ## Example